 -Experienced teaching artist and veteran Mountain Play actor, Marlee Mesarchik

-Momentum is building!
 Sharing the joy of theatre isn’t possible without engagement with our community.
-If you are interested in supporting our Education Program and its growth, please contribute below.
-If you are interested in becoming a community partner, please email Eileen Grady at [email protected].
+If you are interested in supporting our Education Program and its growth, please contribute here.
+If you are interested in becoming a community partner, please contact Eileen Grady at [email protected].

 Mountain Play Theatre Education Program